 Keep person on line and get as much information as possible.
 Listen for background noise and remain calm.
 After hanging up, call hospital operator or security by dialing "22".
 Ensure that building is evacuated immediately.
-Do not re-enter building until proper authority gives all clear.
+Do not re-enter building until proper authorities give an all clear.